fuzionnz/codeception-example/README.md

 `AllDonationPagesByExample` demonstrates doing similarly, but uses the `@example` annotation instead to provide test examples.

 `DonationPages` is possibly an older example.

+### Special Challenges

+Things in Civi that might need special attention ...

+#### Select2

+Select2 can be a bit of a turd.
+Preferably we should test it as it behaves, so don't pick a fight with it unless it starts something.
+If you do run into issues with it, you can turn it back into a regular select with this JS:

+    CRM.$('.crm-select2').select2('destroy');

+This needs to be run after the select has been select2'd - so wait until you need to modify that element to do so.
+If the element is an entity reference field, it will need different treatment.
+Good luck and take notes!

+#### Modal dialogs

+Sometimes you need to wait for a modal dialog to complete loading.
+(Chris needs to find the process for this somewhere and finish writing this.)